-Hi, I’m Benita Giles, a fully qualified, experienced counsellor working from home in a Dorset village, just outside Dorchester, where I offer counselling in a quiet and confidential setting.
+Hi, I’m Benita Giles, a fully qualified, experienced counsellor working from home, just outside Dorchester, where I offer counselling in a quiet and confidential setting.

 Being human is a struggle at times and counselling can provide an opportunity to explore what is going on for you with a trained professional - someone who will listen wholeheartedly and empathically to help you better understand yourself and empower you to find a way forward from whatever is troubling you.